 - Connect the power cord.

-- Make sure not to go above the max line inside the pot, indicating the maximum pressure cooking capacity.
+- Don’t go above the max line inside the pot (it indicates maximum pressure cooking capacity).

 - Ensure the inner pot is clean and inside the cooker base.